NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 .. _rpc:

-RPC Images, including GeoEye, Astrium, Cartosat-1, and PeruSat-1
+RPC Images, including GeoEye, Airbus, Cartosat-1, and PeruSat-1
 ----------------------------------------------------------------

-Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, and Astrium, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite provide only Rational Polynomial Camera (RPC) models.
+Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, and Airbus, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite provide only Rational Polynomial Camera (RPC) models.
 DigitalGlobe/Maxar provides both exact linescan camera models and their RPC approximations and ASP supports both.
 Apparently such is the